Skip to main content

 If your area is in the midst of a water advisory, then using fresh water on your lawn isn’t the best idea.
 Luckily, there are some great options to keep your lawn growing without contributing to water shortages (that is if you don’t want to design a drought-proof lawn).
 Here's what to do:

-While you won’t be collecting any rain during a drought, if you set them out well in advance you can collect water throughout the year and be prepared if a water shortage ever occurs.
+Step 1: Use a rain barrel to collect water before a drought starts.
+While you won’t be collecting any rain during a drought, you can collect water throughout the year with rain barrels and be prepared if a water shortage ever occurs.

+Step 2: Reuse water from other activities.
 Water that’s been used for cooking, especially water that has been boiled, is great for watering your lawn.
 Just don’t use it while it’s still hot.
 Water that was used for cleaning or bathing is a potential option, but it depends on what soaps or cleaning liquids may have been added to it.
 If you aren’t sure if the soaps you used are OK to put into the soil, it’s best not to use them on your lawn.

 Improving water retention so you can water less frequently